claranet/terraform-datadog-monitors/cloud/azure/servicebus/README.md

 Creates DataDog monitors with the following checks:

-- Service status check
+- Service Bus is down
-- No active connection
+- Service Bus has no active connection
-- Server errors rate
+- Service Bus user errors rate is high
-- User errors rate
+- Service Bus server errors rate is high

 ## Inputs